 Aeroplane.
 A power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight.

 Aeroplane owner.

-Person(s), organisation(s) or enterprise(s) identified via Item 4 (Name of owner) and Item 5 (Address of owner) on the Certificate of Registration of an aeroplane.
+Until 25 November 2026, person(s), organisation(s) or enterprise(s) identified via Item 4 (Name of owner) and Item 5 (Address of owner) on the Certificate of Registration of an aeroplane.